fivequarters/fusebit.io/src/_blog/_posts/everyauth-hubspot.md

 All that without you having to learn about OAuth, touch your application’s database, or register an application in HubSpot.

-Check out [our blog](https://fusebit.io/blog/) and follow us on Twitter [@fusebitio](https://twitter.com/fusebitio) for other great developer content.
+Check out [our developer blog](https://fusebit.io/blog/) and follow us on Twitter [@fusebitio](https://twitter.com/fusebitio) for other great developer content.